404FoundingFather/wolfram-sim-ehammond/docs/wolfram-sim-prd.md

 - **F1.1: Hypergraph Representation**:
   - Implement a basic hypergraph data structure.
 For MVP, this will consist of:
     - A collection of unique "atoms" (nodes).
     - A collection of "relations" (hyperedges), where each relation is an ordered list of atoms.
-(For MVP, we can start with binary and ternary relations primarily).
+(For MVP, we can start with binary and ternary relations primarily.
+The order implies a specific sequence for pattern matching; e.g., a rule matching `{{a,b}}` might not match the hyperedge `(b,a)` unless explicitly designed to do so or if the rule system has symmetries.
+For the MVP, we will assume order is significant.)

 - **F1.2: Rewrite Rule Definition & Storage**:
   - Allow for one (or a very small set of 2-3) hardcoded/predefined rewrite rule(s) within the Rust engine.